© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

 Esterlina is a tight-knit family operation under the direction of father Murio and his sons.
 The sons' father was a cattle rancher in California's Central Valley, and their grandfather farmed vegetables in Louisiana.
 All three sons attended college "to get away from farming."
 However, when Murio retired, he started growing grapes for wineries on a property he bought in 1994 in the Alexander Valley.
 The family slowly diversified their vineyard holdings to include the Russian River Valley, Mendocino and Healdsburg.
 After many years of being growers and home winemakers, they started their own boutique winery, Esterlina.
+It is the largest African-American-owned family winery in the nation.

 Gradually, the four sons came back to work in the family wine business, becoming one of a small number of African-American-owned wineries in the United States.
 The family controls 175 acres planted to multiple grape varieties.
 The wines have been served at the White House on several occasions, and won many prestigious awards in wine competitions.